Apply to our Grant

 Applicants can request up to $1,000 in funds for:

-Ben’s Fund purchases all grants, funds are not distributed to applicants.
+Ben’s Fund purchases all grant awards; funds are not given directly to families.

 Application Assistance